gungunsingh8391-star/linux-progress/Cheatsheet.md

 use_case: used to adjust niceness of running command.
 Syntax: renice -n level pid.

 ## kill command
 use_case: used to terminate programs that need killing.
 Syntax: kill %no or kill pid.
 It directly doesnt kill any process, it just sends them signal.
+I doesnt destroy any process.
+Example, kill -STOP PID,kill -18 PID,etc.

+## nohup command
+use_case: Run a process that continues running even after terminal is closed.
+It prevents SIGHUP (hang up) signal.

+## killall command
+use_case: to send signal to multiple processes, matching a specific program or username.
+Syntax: killall [-u user] [-signal] name...
+IT require sudo for sending signals.

+## pstree command
+It will display processes in a tree-like structure, showing parent-child relationships.

+## vmstat command
+Snapshot of system resource usage.